mmehr1988/mmehr1988/README.md

 Most recently, I completed a 6 month coding bootcamp at Columbia University.
 During this period, I was able to build real life projects that demonstrated my ability to work with various technologies, most notably MERN stack.

-Front-End Skills: HTML, CSS, JavaScript, React, Bootstrap, Framer Motion, Styled Components.
+Front-End Skills: HTML, CSS, JavaScript, React, Bootstrap, Framer Motion, Styled Components, Material UI.

-Backend Skills: MERN.
+Backend Skills: MERN, Apollo GraphQL.

 Feel free to check out my Github profile and other links by clicking on each badge.